3DS Lithic Decisioning

 Integration with Authorization Decisioning

 The authentication data provided from the 3DS authentication process can be used to make better decisions during the transaction authorization process.
-The cardholder_authentication
+The cardholder_authentication object in authorization requests includes:

-object can be found in the ASA request API specification.
+The full cardholder_authentication object can be found in the ASA request API specification.

 When liability shifts to your organization following a successful 3DS authentication, you forfeit chargeback rights for fraud claims on that transaction.
 Lithic advises that your authorization logic should incorporate this liability shift signal along with the authentication outcome to make informed approval decisions.